micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan_config/index.md

 Go to the place where you previously downloaded the repo.
 Then go to this folder: ``/micro-ROS-bridge_RPI/6LowPAN_Tests/6lowpan_send``.

 Now execute with root privileges the next app: ``send_demo``.
 These demos have two arguments: The first is the port to open in the destination and the second is the destination IP.
-An example of this specific demo could be:
+A specific example for this demo could be:
 ``sudo send_demo 61616 fe80::2be:adde:de:fa00``

 This app returns any data.